WishMakers0/Touhou-Danmakufu-ph3sx-RoEW/README.md

-# Touhou Danmakufu ph3sx-zlabel
+# Touhou Danmakufu ph3sx-RoEW

-A fork of **Touhou Danmakufu ph3sx**, which is in turn a fork of **Touhou Danmakufu ph3**.
+A fork of **Touhou Danmakufu ph3sx-zlabel**, which is in turn a fork of **Touhou Danmakufu ph3sx**, which is in turn a fork of **Touhou Danmakufu ph3**.

-This is my personal coding sandbox, so expect the unexpected, I guess.
-(Or expect nothing at all.
-That works too)
+Made exclusively for use with Return of Eastern Wonderland, and open source in case a feature I implement is wanted in the main branch.
+Otherwise, don't expect to be able to use this for your own scripts.
+I won't say "for internal use only", but I won't help you should you try to use it.

-For credits, please refer to the original ph3sx repository.
+For credits, please refer to the original ph3sx repository, as well as Naudiz' zlabel repository.